 The Leveller leans left, meaning it challenges power and privilege and sides with people over private property.
 It is also democratic, meaning that it favours open discussion over silencing and secrecy.
 Within these very general boundaries, the Leveller is primarily interested in being interesting, in saying something worth saying and worth reading about.
 It doesn’t mind getting a few things wrong if it gets that part right.

-The Leveller is mostly the work of a small group of volunteers, so far.
-In fact it is produced entirely by volunteers.
-To become a more permanent enterprise, it will require more volunteers to write, edit, and produce, to take the pictures, and to dig up the stories, and to make it a more truly democratic and representative paper.
+The Leveller is run by a small team of paid staff, contributors, editors and proofreaders.
+To become a more permanent enterprise, it will require more contributors to write, edit, and produce, to take the pictures, and to dig up the stories, and to make it a more truly democratic and representative paper.

 The Leveller needs you.
 It needs you to read it, talk about it, discuss it with your friends, agree with it, disagree with it, write a letter, write a story (or send in a story idea), join in the producing of it, or just denounce it.
 Ultimately it needs you—or someone like you—to edit it, to guide it towards maturity, to give it financial security and someplace warm and safe to live.